felleg/felleg.gitlab.io-backup/content/posts/pendulum-simulation.md

 unsure what language to use (Java?
 HTML?).
 I was not familiar with any of the languages.
 My brother was (understandably) afraid to take the wrong decision and doom the project.

-As we were disvussing, we noticed Amir in the background, by himself.
+As we were discussing, we noticed Amir in the background, by himself.
 Justin recognized Amir from his classes.
 I noticed Amir used a
 WASD Code mechanical keyboard.
 And he used Vim.

 "This guy's good.", said Justin.